carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 :::
 ::::

-## NLP = Machine Learning + Linguistics

-So far we saw how important it is to consider the linguistic properties of our data.
-We now recall that NLP is also built on top of ideas from Machine Learning, Deep Learning.
-A general workflow for solving an NLP task therefore looks quite close to the general Machine Learning Workflow:

-1. Formulate the problem
-2. Gather relevant data
-3. Data pre-processing
-4. Structure your Corpus (Inputs/Outputs)
-5. Split your Data (Train/Validation/Test)
-6. Choose Approach/Model/Architecture
-7. If necessary Train or Fine-tune a new Model
-8. Evaluate Results on Test Set
-9. Refine your approach
-10. Share model/results

-With this in mind we can start now exploring more NLP techniques!

 ::: keypoints
--   NLP is embedded in numerous daily-use products
--   Key tasks include language modeling, text classification, information extraction, information retrieval, conversational agents, and topic modeling, each supporting various real-world applications.
--   NLP is a subfield of Artificial Intelligence (AI) that deals with approaches to process, understand and generate natural language
+-   NLP is a subfield of Artificial Intelligence (AI) that, using the help of Linguistics, deals with approaches to process, understand and generate natural language
+-   Linguistic Data has special properties that we should consider when modeling our solutions
+-   Key tasks include language modeling, text classification, token classification and text generation
 -   Deep learning has significantly advanced NLP, but the challenge remains in processing the discrete and ambiguous nature of language
--   The ultimate goal of NLP is to enable machines to understand and process language as humans do, but challenges in measuring and interpreting linguistic information still exist.
+-   The ultimate goal of NLP is to enable machines to understand and process language as humans do
 :::